-Perhaps the most important aspect of the Housing Resource Center is the fact that it stands as a complement not only to what PHLF has already done in Wilkinsburg to jumpstart community reinvestment— in the borough’s neighborhoods and business district — but also PHLF’s ongoing projects.
+Perhaps the most important aspect of the Preservation Resource Center is the fact that it stands as a complement not only to what PHLF has already done in Wilkinsburg to jump start community reinvestment— in the borough’s neighborhoods and business district — but also PHLF’s ongoing projects.

 Over the next year or so, the foundation is investing nearly $12 million in the renovation of Crescent Apartments building at 738 Rebecca Ave, the Wilson house at 506-508 Jeanette St, and phase two of the Hamnett Place Housing Restoration Program.